Marshmallow Popcorn Balls

 colorful marshmallow popcorn balls stacked in a low white bowl.

-Now this is a seriously FUN recipe!
-Marshmallow Popcorn Balls with Jell-O are a fruity twist on a classic popcorn ball.
+Jell-O just has a way of jazzing things up!
+These Marshmallow Popcorn Balls with Jell-O are a fruity twist on a classic popcorn ball.

 Both my kids and my husband went wild for these.
 The colors are vibrant.
 They’re big on fruit flavor.
 They’re sweet and crunchy and sticky.
 What’s not to love?!